cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/index.md

 # Secure Web Gateway

-Gateway policies allow you to grant or deny your users access to specific domains or domain categories.
-If the WARP client is configured to send DNS requests over DoH to Gateway, the DNS queries are evaluated against content and security policies configured for the organization.
-If the domain is allowed, the client receives the DNS resolution and initiates an HTTP connection.
+Gateway polices filter DNS requests and HTTP traffic to the Internet.

+Cloudflare Gateway filters traffic in two modes:

+* **DNS filtering:** Filter DNS queries from networks or devices.
-Cloudflare Gateway currently filters HTTP traffic over port 80 and 443.
+* **HTTP filtering:** Inspect and filter HTTP traffic over port 80 and 443 from enrolled devices.
 If the HTTP connection is within a TLS connection, the TLS connection will be terminated at Cloudflare Gateway so the HTTP traffic can be inspected (unless an administrator configures a bypass rule).

-If the HTTP connection does not violate any policies configured by an administrator, the traffic is allowed through to the origin server.
+This section describes how to create DNS and HTTP policies in Cloudflare for Teams.
+You can review how to connect networks and devices to Cloudflare in the [Connections section](/connections)

 <DirectoryListing path="/policies/filtering"/>